 Other laws, such as those setting air, water, and workplace safety standards, do not adequately regulate exposure to most chemicals, nor do they address the hazards a chemical may pose over its entire lifecycle.
 New legislation is needed to rapidly reduce exposure to toxic chemicals, such as asbestos*, which is still used in some building and automotive materials.
 Asbestos fibers can be released into the air during demolition of buildings constructed with asbestos products, along highways from disintegration of brake pads, and near facilities where asbestos products are manufactured.

-NRDC urges Congress to update TSCA to protect people and the environment from toxic chemicals.
+Safer Chemicals Healthy Families urges the EPA to use its authority under an updated TSCA to protect people and the environment from toxic chemicals like asbestos.

 A decade of scientific research and more than 100,000 pages of records to support regulation were not enough